King Edward Street, London

 King Edward Street is a street in the City of London that runs from Newgate Street in the south to Little Britain in the north.
 It is joined by Greyfriars Passage in the west and Angel Street in the east.
 Postman's Park is on its east side where Bull and Mouth Street once lay and joined King Edward Street.

 History

 The street was once known for its butchers and slaughterhouses and had the names Butchers' Hall Lane, Stinking Lane, Chick Lane, and Blowbladder Street.
-According to John Strype in 1720 the butchers had been replaced by milliners and seamstresses.
+According to John Strype by 1720 the butchers had been replaced by milliners and seamstresses.
 It received its current name in 1843 in memory of King Edward VI.

 Buildings

 Notable buildings in the street include: